nadavcohe/SF_crime/README.md

 I broke categories to there different descriptions to see if I get different geographical picture and I got nice results: here you can see cocaine distribution:
 ![](fig/drug_POSSESSION.OF.BASE.ROCK.COCAINE.FOR.SALE.png)
-and here marijuana
+And here marijuana:
 ![](fig/drug_POSSESSION.OF.MARIJUANA.png)
-you clearly see that cocaine use is in a specific location and this is opposite to marijuana that is more "all over the place" another example is robbery:
+You clearly see that cocaine use is in a specific location and this is opposite to marijuana that is more "all over the place" another example is robbery:
 ![](fig/ROBBERY.png)
 While in general robbery is all across SF, you can see that some types of robberies are more common in specific locations